Icelandic Folk Song Course

 About Us

-The aim of the Multicultural Information Centre (MCC) is to enable every individual to become an active member of Icelandic society, no matter the background or where they come from.
+Our aim is to enable every individual to become an active member of Icelandic society, no matter the background or where they come from.
 This web site provides information on many aspects of everyday life, administration in Iceland, about moving to and from Iceland and much more.

 Grants from the Development Fund for Immigrant Issues